GDSC-IITK/Solution-Challenge-2024-Submission/README.md

 Please note: We are using couple of api keys which are not present on Github.
 First one includes: google-services.json file (we are using Firebase as a BaaS) and the API KEY for Gemini.

 Original Application Repo: https://github.com/GDSC-IITK/solutions-challenge-2024-iitk

+# ML Model

+Instructions on how to run the ML Model:

+Install the libraries using the following commands inside the ML folder:
+                   pip install requirements.txt

+For Windows Users:
+	Type the following commands inside your folder to start the local server:
+		$env:FLASK_APP = "model.py"
+		flask run

+	For Linux and Mac Users:
+Type the following commands inside your folder to start the local server:
+		export FLASK_APP=model.py
+flask run